Of course you need a control room in your organization! Or don’t you?

 - Shared situational awareness: This is where you share your common operational picture with a different decision-making unit in the same facility (e.g. a break-out room or a situation room).
 This workflow follows management by escalation principles and depends on achieving hierarchical collaboration.

-- The personal operational picture (POP): Here, operators and stakeholders interact directly with their content, through personal operator workspaces.
+- Collaborative operational control: Here, operators and stakeholders interact directly with their content, through personal operator workspaces.
 They can select the content sources they want to see and share that content with others in the control room, in order to make joint decisions.
 This workflow follows management by exception principles and depends on achieving operational control.

 - Distributed decision-making: This is a form of collaborative decision-making where information is shared outside the control room organization, for example with another agency.
 This workflow follows management by collaboration in its truest form and depends on achieving inter-agency teaming.

-In this continuum from top to bottom, we see workflows becoming more complex, from centralized to distributed, from hierarchical to teaming-based, from management by supervision to management by exception, and from manual to automated.
+In this continuum from top to bottom, we see workflows becoming more complex, from centralized to distributed, from hierarchical to teaming-based, from management by supervision to management by exception, from hardware to software based, and from manual to automated.
 The more you move to the right side of the spectrum, the smarter and faster decisions can be made.
 It is also important to mention that one or more of the above workflows can perfectly co-exist in any given operational environment.

 So do I need one or not?